mozilla-services/docs/source/storage/apis-1.2.rst

        - 'newest' - orders by last-modified time, largest first
        - 'index' - orders by the sortindex, highest weight first

-    The response will include an *X-Weave-Records* header indicating the total number of records to expect in the body.
+    The response may include an *X-Weave-Records* header indicating the total number of records to expect in the body, if the server can efficiently provide this information.

     If the request included a **limit** parameter and there were more than that many items matching the query, the response will include an